'Honorary whites'

 'Save Manapouri'

-The 1960s had ended with major protests over plans to raise the level of Fiordland’s Lake Manapōuri to create sufficient hydro-electric power for a new aluminum smelter at Tīwai Point, Bluff.
-In May 1970 the Save Manapouri campaign presented New Zealand’s then largest-ever petition to Parliament.
+The 1960s had concluded with major protests over plans to raise the level of Fiordland’s Lake Manapōuri to create sufficient hydro-electric power for a new aluminum smelter at Tiwai Point, Bluff.
+In May 1970 the Save Manapouri Campaign presented New Zealand’s then largest-ever petition to Parliament.
 It contained some 260,000 signatures – nearly 10% of the population.
 Following its victory in the 1972 general election, Labour passed legislation protecting the natural level of the lake.

 Death of Bruce McLaren

-Motor-racing driver and designer Bruce McLaren, 32, died in June while testing one of his Can-Am series cars on the Goodwood circuit near Chichester, England.
+Motor racing driver and designer Bruce McLaren, 32, died while testing one of his Can-Am series cars on the Goodwin circuit near Chichester, England in June.
 McLaren had become the youngest Grand Prix winner in 1959 with victory in the United States.
 During his Formula One career he won four races and placed in the first three 27 times.
 He was runner-up in the Formula One world championship in 1960.
 His abilities as an analyst, engineer and manager contributed much to the success of the cars that still bear his name today.
-The McLaren Racing Team he established in 1963 has been one of the most successful in Formula One championship history, with its drivers including stars such as Alain Prost and Ayrton Senna.
+His McLaren Racing Team established in 1963 has been one of the most successful in Formula One championship history, thanks to stars such as Alain Prost and Ayrton Senna.

 Anti-war protesters greet US Vice-President